-I finally decided the stages for my Malaysian-Indonesian trip of July: Perhentian, Mabul (Sipadan), Derawan.
+I finally decided on the stages for my Malaysian-Indonesian trip in July: Perhentian, Mabul (Sipadan), Derawan.
 Nothing but islands!
-These holidays will be insular and aquatic.
+These vacations will be island and watery.

 Crossing the border between Malaysia and Indonesia in Borneo

-Even when I have crossed the thousands of miles separating Europe from Southeast Asia, it will be far, far away.
-Derawan is a tiny island on the east coast of Borneo, in the Indonesian state of Kalimantan.
+Even when I have crossed the thousands of kilometers separating Europe from Southeast Asia, it will still be far away.
+Derawan is a very small island located on the east coast of Borneo, in the Indonesian state of Kalimantan.

-I plan to travel to Derawan from Tawau, my entry point to Borneo.
-To get there, it's easy: there are several daily flights Kuala Lumpur-Tawau with Air Asia.
+I plan to go to Derawan from Tawau, my entry point to Borneo.
+To get there, it's easy: there are several daily flights from Kuala Lumpur to Tawau with Air Asia.

-I will first dive to Sipadan and Mabul, Malaysian side.
+I will first dive in Sipadan and Mabul, on the Malaysian side.
 Then I will cross the border to go down to Derawan, Indonesian side.

-I will have to spend a day in Tawau to get the Indonesian visa at the consulate.
+I will have to spend a day in Tawau to get the Indonesian visa done at the consulate.
 Yes, here, no "visa on arrival" at the border!
-Then the trip itself will take me at least two days...
-I hate to plan everything in advance, I'm a little obliged, to anticipate my journey.
+Then, the trip itself will take me at least two days...
+I hate to plan everything in advance, but I have to anticipate my trip.

-I made contact with Kadek Wirawan, an Indonesian dive-master who organizes dives around Derawan.
-For those of you interested in this itinerary, here are the practical details that he sent me by e-mail.
+I contacted Kadek Wirawan, an Indonesian dive-master who organizes dives around Derawan.
+For those of you who are interested in this itinerary, here are the practical details he sent me by e-mail.

-Journey Tawau-Tarakan.
+- Journey Tawau-Tarakan.
 We leave Malaysia for Indonesia by boat...
 There is a ferry every day, except Sunday.
-The crossing lasts 3-4 hours.
-The ferry is supposed to arrive at destination around 17h.
-We must spend the night in Tarakan.
+The crossing lasts in the 3-4 hours.
+The ferry is supposed to arrive at destination around 5 pm.
+It is therefore necessary to spend the night in Tarakan.

-Journey Tarakan-Derawan.
-After, there are two options, Kadek tells me: by taking the ferry then with a route that passes by Berau, or by finding a boat to Tarakan to make the trip directly by the sea ...
+- Journey Tarakan-Derawan.
+After, there are two options, Kadek tells me: taking the ferry and then with a route that passes through Berau, or finding a boat in Tarakan to make the trip directly by the sea ...

-Trip boat + route + boat, via Tanjung Selor, Berau and Tanjung Batu :
+Boat + road + boat, via Tanjung Selor, Berau and Tanjung Batu :

-The first crossing is a connection by public boat between Tarakan Island and Tanjung Selor.
-It must last well 1 hour 30 if I believe the testimonys gleaned here and there on the web.
+- The first crossing is a connection by public boat between the island of Tarakan and Tanjung Selor.
+It must last 1 hour 30 minutes if I believe the testimonies gleaned here and there on the web.
 Announced price: 80.000Rp (about 8USD).

-- Then, Kadek suggests to me to charter a vehicle, to go in one go to Tanjung Batu (the port from which one embarks for Derawan).
-Travel time announced: 4 hours.
-In my opinion, it may be much more...
-I know from experience that the weather is very elastic in Indonesia, and the last stretch of road that leads to Tanjung Batu is apparently well rotten!
-If it ever rains, it is guaranteed jamming ...
-In addition, I have interest to find people to share the said route, because the price would be in 800.000Rp (or 80USD).
+- Then, Kadek suggests me to charter a vehicle, to go in one go to Tanjung Batu (the port from where we embark for Derawan).
+Duration of the journey announced: 4 hours.
+In my opinion, it could be much more...
+I know from experience that the weather is very elastic in Indonesia, and the last part of the road that leads to Tanjung Batu is apparently quite rotten!
+If ever it rains, it's guaranteed to get stuck in the mud...
+Besides, I'd better find people to share the trip, because the price would be around 800.000Rp (80USD).

 - I guess we go through Berau (also called Tanjung Redep) to make this trip.
 The Lonely Planet indicates that there are buses to go from Tanjung Selor to Berau.
-It would allow me to make the trip for less (but obviously, it will be less comfortable).
-Once in Berau, to reach the small port of Tanjung Batu, there are kijangs (4×4 vehicles leaving when there are enough passengers, ie at least 5-6) for about 50.000Rp (5USD) per head of pipe.
+That would allow me to make the trip for less money (but obviously, it will be less comfortable).
+Once in Berau, to reach the small port of Tanjung Batu, we find kijangs (4×4 vehicles that leave when there are enough passengers, i.e. at least 5-6) for about 50,000Rp (5USD) per head.

-Then, once in Tanjung Batu, one can reach Derawan in "speed boat" in about twenty minutes for 300.000Rp (30USD) according to Kadek.
-But I imagine that there is a way to find cheaper "slow boats" or to charter the speedboat.
+- Then, once in Tanjung Batu, you can reach Derawan by "speed boat" in about 20 minutes for 300,000Rp (30USD) according to Kadek.
+But I imagine that there is also a way to find less expensive slow boats or to charter the speed boat.

-Conclusion: I will meet on the spot.
-If the fare is too expensive, and except to drop a group of ten Japanese ready to board the same day and share the costs with me, I should rather fall back on the first option.
+- Conclusion: I will meet there.
+If the price is too exorbitant, and unless I find a group of ten Japanese willing to board on the same day and share the cost with me, I should rather choose the first option.

-Good.
-This is not the first time that I have been doing crazy driving on bad roads.
-That I sleep in "improbable" places as the other would say.
-Or that I happily embark on rusty Asian ferries...
-It promises to be well folklo this expedition to Derawan!
+Well, it's not the first time that I've been on stupid trips on crappy roads.
+That I sleep in "improbable" places as the other guy would say.
+Or that I embark with optimism on rusty Asian ferries...
+This expedition to Derawan promises to be quite folklo!